Twelve food safety mistakes of the holiday season

 One undercooked leg of lamb

 Got meat?
 Get a thermometer!
 No matter how you slice it, using a food or meat thermometer is the only way to tell if food has reached a high enough temperature to kill harmful bacteria.
 Using a thermometer will keep you from overcooking food too.
 Cook fresh roast beef, veal, and lamb to at least 145ºF for medium rare and 160ºF for medium doneness.
-Bake whole poultry, ground turkey and chicken should be cooked to 165ºF.
+Cook whole poultry, ground turkey and chicken to 165ºF.

 Two dirty cutting boards